ciprianmuja/RSS_Reader_Ruby/README.md

 # RSS_Reader_Ruby
-Creating an RSS reader with Ruby
+Created an RSS Reader in Ruby that can output the news from the URL you input.